Hipmob/gifanimateddrawable/README.md

 Notes
 =====
-* We stood on the shoulders of giants here: the GifDecoder we use comes from http://code.google.com/p/animated-gifs-in-android/.
+* We stood on the shoulders of giants here: the GifDecoder we use is based on the original source at http://code.google.com/p/animated-gifs-in-android/.
+We added code to defer processing of all frames other than the first till a later time (so we could run that in a separate thread).
 * Our sample animations (used in the sample app) come from http://www.animationfactory.com/en/samples.html.

 Author